NPKelly/CS481-X-S20-capstone-homecu/docs/NickKelly.md

 ### February 12, 2020

 Updated the main README.md of the repository to match our schedule and added directories to /labs to match the updated schedule.

+### February 15, 2020

+I worked through a tutorial to get a better understanding of the django framework.
+The code for the app can be found [here](../labs/docker/testDjango/) and a write up of what I learned can be found [here](../labs/docker/testDjango/README.md).

+## Week 5